xuancong84/OpenHomeKaraoke/README.md

 # PiKaraoke (The World's best open-source Python-based YouTube Karaoke system)

-This is the world's best open-source Python-based YouTube Karaoke system up to today (2022.2), forked from @vicwomg's repo (thanks) and thoroughly revamped.
+This is the world's best open-source Python-based YouTube Karaoke system up to today (2022.3), forked from @vicwomg's repo (thanks) and thoroughly revamped and incorporated @tsurumeso's DNN-based (deep neural network) vocal splitter (thanks to https://github.com/tsurumeso/vocal-remover).
 PiKaraoke is a "KTV"-style Karaoke song search and queueing system.
 It connects to your TV either via an HDMI cable, or screen sharing, or using TV's web-browser (backend KTV player is screen-captured and streamed to HTTP), and shows a QR code for computers and smartphones to connect to a web interface.
 From there, multiple users can seamlessly search your local track library, queue up songs, add an endless selection of new Karaoke tracks from YouTube, and more.
 Works on Raspberry Pi, OSX, Windows, and Linux!

 ## Key Features